kwelch/eventbrite-sdk-javascript/docs/users.md

 # Users

-This is a collection of method that are intended to be helpful wrappers around the [Users api endpoints](user-api-docs).
+This is a collection of method that are intended to be helpful wrappers around the [Users API endpoints](user-api-docs).

-The definition of the [User response object can be found here](user-object-reference).
+View the [User response object](user-object-reference) for details on the properties you'll get back with each response.

-## ToC
+## Table on Contents

 - [`sdk.users.me()`](#me)
 - [`sdk.users.get(id)`](#getById)